laurabejder/bike-safety-nyc/README.md

 # Bike safety in New York City

-This project examines the bike safety in New York City.
+1 project for....

 ## Aim of the project
-- Short description of what you aimed to accomplish
+This project examines the bike safety and the condition of the bike infrastructure in New York City.
+It looks into the location and reasons for accidents that result in the injury or death of a cyclist and visually illustrate how the city has tried to improve bike safety by expanding its network of protected bike lanes.

 ## Findings
 - Short description of your findings